Phase transitions in scalarized topological AdS black holes: Model

-{\emph{Model}}---There are various methods to induce spontaneous scalarization of black holes.
-In this Letter, we employ a charged scalar field model that includes one non-linear term.
+There are various methods to induce spontaneous scalarization of black holes.
+In this paper, we employ a charged scalar field model that includes one non-linear term.
 This model is also used in the study of holographic superconductors~\cite{Hartnoll:2008vx,Hartnoll:2008kx,Zhang:2021vwp,Zhao:2022jvs,Zhao:2025tqq}.
-The non-linear term is introduced to generate zeroth-order phase transitions in planar and hyperbolic topologies, facilitating the study of universal properties.
-Spherical topology is special; it exhibits a zeroth-order phase transition without any higher-order non-linear term, a phenomenon also observed in uncharged scalar field~\cite{Guo:2021zed}.
+The non-linear term is introduced to generate zeroth-order phase transitions in planar and hyperbolic topologies, facilitating the study of the phenomenon.
+Spherical topology is special; it exhibits a zeroth-order phase transition without any higher-order non-linear term, a phenomenon also observed in an uncharged scalar field~\cite{Guo:2021zed}.
 The total action is